The Virtual Currency Regulation Review: France

 Under the PACTE Act, ICOs are explicitly separated from securities offerings.
 No security offering is allowed to be carried out under the form of an ICO.
 Issuing a token whose characteristics would make it similar to a security (i.e., a security token) would trigger the application of corporate law and securities law.

-In June 2019, a section dedicated to ICOs was added to the General Regulation of the AMF (i.e., the code containing detailed provisions on securities offerings, capital markets, investment funds, licensed service providers, etc.).55 The AMF also published on 6 June 2019 an instruction that further details the approval process and the content of the information document.56 So far, the AMF has only granted one optional approval to an ICO, in December 2019.57
+In June 2019, a section dedicated to ICOs was added to the General Regulation of the AMF (i.e., the code containing detailed provisions on securities offerings, capital markets, investment funds, licensed service providers, etc.).58 The AMF also published on 6 June 2019 an instruction that further details the approval process and the content of the information document.59 So far, only three visas have been granted by the AMF.

 The legal consequences of obtaining the AMF's approval are very similar to those of obtaining the DASP licence (see Section V).
 The approved ICO issuers: